 Even the early model guns were not completely worthless.
 They may not have been as effective as other period weapons, but they took only a few days to learn how to use, as opposed to years and/or decades for the other more effective weapons.
 What they lacked in individual effectiveness, they more than made up for in the ability to rapidly assemble an army of them.

-There was a Civil War era general who once said that you can be fired at all day by a musket and not realize it.
+There was an American Civil War -era general who once said that you can be fired at all day by a musket and not realize it.

 One must recognize the difference between a musket and a rifled musket.
 A musket is notoriously inaccurate and must be used en masse to have any effectiveness.
 A rifled musket, the primary weapon on both sides of the American Civil War, is extremely accurate and a single aimed shot can be reasonably expected to hit its intended target.
 This is the primary reason for the casualty rates during the conflict.
 The relative newness of the rifled musket meant that tactics had not yet adjusted to their use.
 Armies lined up in formations designed to maximize the effectiveness of inaccurate weapons, and then opened fire on each other with very accurate weapons.
-The tactical evolution to compensate for the new technology is blatantly obvious when you compare the early battles of the war with, say, the Siege of Petersburg which basically used tactics more commonly associated with World War I.
+The tactical evolution to compensate for the new technology is blatantly obvious when you compare the early battles of the war with, say, the Siege of Petersburg which basically used tactics more commonly associated with the sieges of Sevastopol (Crimean War), Port Arthur (Russo-Japanese War), and World War I in general.